One murdered and another faithful banished on Celebrity Traitors

 Burns warned that “it could backfire on you”, but Ross replied: “Look, if I was a traitor, I wouldn’t have done that.”

-It follows former Olympic diver Tom Daley and Never Tear Us Apart singer Paloma Faith already being murdered by the traitors, while YouTube star Niko Omilana, known for his online prank videos, and EastEnders actress Tameka Empson have both been voted out at separate roundtable discussions.
+It follows former Olympic diver Tom Daley and Never Tear Us Apart singer Paloma Faith, who the Traitors have already murdered, while YouTube star Niko Omilana, known for his online prank videos, and EastEnders actress Tameka Empson have both been voted out at separate roundtable discussions.

 For the episode’s challenge, the contestants were split into halves, one group who went into a forest and another who remained in the garden of the castle.